weixian-zhang/Azure-Workbench/tutorials/DrawingDiagram.md

 Straight, Bezier(curved) and Orthogonal(segmented) connector line are known as Link.
 In addition to dragging links onto canvas from Resource Palette, you can directly drag link from any node
-by <ins>mouse-over North South East West bounds of a node, you will see a grey box apprearing<ins>.
+by <ins>mouse-over North South East West bounds of a node, you will see a grey box apprearing.
-Grey box is known as a Port to any node, mouse-down on the Port and drag the Link to any node's Port.
+Grey box is known as a Port to any node, hold mouse-down on the Port and drag the Link to any node's Port.</ins>

 #### **Copy & Paste**